 Ask for whatever grace you need to respond to our Lord, “with my whole heart, my whole soul, my whole mind”.
 If possible, do this in a different place.
 Recall the prayer period: Was it good to be at prayer?
 Did you learn something; maybe feel that the Lord was asking something of you?
 Notice how you are feeling now.
 You may find it helpful to jot down your thoughts in a notebook.

-Sixth Sunday in Ordinary Time, Year A, 12th February 2023
+Tenth Sunday of Ordinary Time, Year A, 11th June 2023 (Europe)

 Previous Posts